egtgomez/dos/README.md

 # dos
-este es el segundo repositorio de prueba
+este es el segundo repositorio de prueba, This is my second repository of testing